The Macula: Your Central Vision

 - AREDS2.
 The nutrients tested in the 2006 (which added omega-3 fatty acids, lutein and zeaxanthin to, and reduced zinc and beta-carotene in the AREDS formula), were found to further reduce the risk of advanced AMD.
 As a result of AREDS2 the formula was revised to: 500mg vitamin C; 400 IU vitamin E, 10mg lutein, 2mg zeaxanthin, 350mg DHA, 650mg EPA, 25mg zinc and no beta-carotene.

-- Other nutrients Other research has determined that astaxanthin10, and meso-zeaxanthin, other potent antioxidants, are important.
+- Other nutrients Other research has determined that astaxanthin10, and meso-zeaxanthin, another potent antioxidants, are important.
 Vitamin C has been found to enhance the absorption of lutein.

 - Omega 3 fatty acids.
 Many research studies have established that omega 3 fatty acids lower the risk of macular degeneration.8 Omega 3s have the ability to regulate formation of extraneous blood vessels that distort vision.9 Eating fish is a great way to increase omega 3 in your diet.

 - Vitamin D3.
 Low levels of vitamin D3 in the body are associated with increases in macular degeneration symptoms.
 D3 has anti-inflammation and anti-angiogenic capacities and has the greatest benefit in patients where the genetic risk is greatest.11 Because D3 has an important role in the immune system and aging process it is important in age-related conditions such as macular degeneration where the retina suffers age-related damage.12

 - Drugs.
 Both prescription and non-prescription can damage the macula.
 Toxins in cigarettes are known to be harmful; some drugs that make the eyes more sensitive to light are also harmful.
 Be aware of drugs that damage the macula.

 - General tips supporting healthy eyes